stripe-samples/github-pages-stripe-checkout/README.md

 ## Go live

 - Add `username.github.io` (replace username with your github user name) to the domain whitelist in https://dashboard.stripe.com/account/checkout/settings
-- Replace the test publishable key `PUBLISHABLE_KEY` in the index.html file with your pk*live_xxx key which can be found here: https://dashboard.stripe.com/test/apikeys (!!!\*\*\_NOTE*\*\*!!!: never paste in your secret key!
+- Replace the test publishable key `PUBLISHABLE_KEY` in the index.html file with your pk\*live_xxx key which can be found here: https://dashboard.stripe.com/test/apikeys (!!!**NOTE**!!!: never paste in your secret key!
 For client-only Checkout only the publishable key is needed!)
-- Commit the changes to the `gh-pages` and push them to GitHub.
+- Commit the changes to the `gh-pages` branch and push them to GitHub.
 - Done, you can now accept live payments on your GitHub pages \o/